minerideseama/Ethereum-ProgPow-test/readme.md

-If you would like to test ProgPow and help ETH community, this is the right place to get all the information needed.
+If you would like to test ProgPoW and help ETH community, this is the right place to get all the information needed.

-I have compiled Ethminer for Windows user for testing of ETH ProgPow implementation.
+I have compiled Ethminer for Windows user for testing of ETH ProgPoW implementation.

 Compiled version: ethminer 0.18.0-alpha.3+commit.260c47d2